uccser/cs-field-guide/text/chapters/en-formal-languages.md

 {comment end}

-You might already have a suspicion that regular expressions are related to finite state automata.
-And you'd be right, because it turns out that every regular expression has a [Finite State Automaton](glossary.html#Finite State Automaton) that can check for matches, and every [Finite State Automaton](glossary.html#Finite State Automaton) can be converted to a regular expression that shows exactly what it does (and doesn’t) match.
+You might already have a suspicion that regular expressions are related to {glossary-link term="finite state automaton" reference-text="related to regular expressions"}finite state automata{glossary-link end}.
+And you'd be right, because it turns out that every regular expression has a Finite State Automaton that can check for matches, and every Finite State Automaton can be converted to a regular expression that shows exactly what it does (and doesn’t) match.
 Regular expressions are usually easier for humans to read.
 For machines, a computer program can convert any regular expression to an FSA, and then the computer can follow very simple rules to check the input.

 {comment}